Designing a reflective AI ideation toolkit to help designers reason about AI behavior, values, and implications early.

 REFLECTION

-I also learned how much reflective scaffolding designers need when reasoning about AI behaviors.
-The moments of hesitation, confusion, and debate we saw during testing directly shaped the prompts, structures, and modularity of the final system.
+I learned how much reflective scaffolding designers need when reasoning about AI behavior.
+Moments of hesitation, confusion, and debate directly shaped the prompts, modularity, and structure of the final system.
 The toolkit only became useful once it mirrored real workflow habits, supported collaboration, and lowered the cognitive barrier to evaluating value tensions and implications.